cantaro86/Financial-Models-Numerical-Methods/README.md

 1) Install [docker](https://www.docker.com/) following the instructions in [install link](https://docs.docker.com/install/)

 At this point you can just run the script ```docker_start_notebook.py``` and you are done.
-This script will download a data-science docker image [scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook) that will be used every time you run the script (ONLY the first time, the script will take about 20 minutes to download the image).
+This script will download a data-science docker image [scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook) that will be used every time you run the script (the script will take about 20 minutes to download the image, ONLY the first time).
 You can also download a different image by modifying the script.
 For a list of images see [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

 2) Clone the repository and open the notebooks using `jupyter-notebook`.
 If you are using an old version of python there can be compatibility problems.